nahmii-community/nahmii-2-docs/protocol-docs/contract-overview.md

 The chain is composed of the following concrete contracts:

+#### [\#](https://community.optimism.io/docs/protocol/protocol.html#nvm-messagequeue)[`NVM_MessageQueue` \(opens new window\)](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts/contracts/optimistic-ethereum/NVM/chain/NVM_MessageQueue.sol) <a id="nvm-messagequeue"></a>

+MessageQueue handles enqueuing transactions from L1, which is mainly for relaying L1 transactions to L2, such as depositing an ERC20 asset to L2.
+It uses the ChainStorageContainer as the store to record these enqueued transactions on-chain, while emitting TransactionEnqueued events for the data indexer DTL to sync with the latest transactions coming from the L1.

 #### [\#](https://community.optimism.io/docs/protocol/protocol.html#nvm-chainstoragecontainer)[`NVM_ChainStorageContainer`\(opens new window\)](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts/contracts/optimistic-ethereum/NVM/chain/NVM_ChainStorageContainer.sol) <a id="nvm-chainstoragecontainer"></a>

 Provides reusable storage in the form of a "Ring Buffer" data structure, which will overwrite storage slots that are no longer needed.
-There are three Chain Storage Containers deployed, two are controlled by the CTC, one by the SCC.

 ### [\#](https://community.optimism.io/docs/protocol/protocol.html#transaction-challenge-contracts)Transaction Challenge Contracts <a id="transaction-challenge-contracts"></a>